-Joint concert with Hartland Town Band in Hartland Village Hall (RNLI) - start 07:30 pm
+Joint concert Hartland Town Band in Hartland Village Hall (RNLI) - Sun 19 Oct 2018 start 07:30 pm

 It is heartening when local folk come to support local fund raising events.
 This evening was a outstanding example of people giving their best by singing, playing and supporting the Torridge Male Voice Choir and The Hartland Town Band at the annual concert, organised by Vivien Foster, to support the R.N.L.I.